Jump To Section

 Once your plot outline is in place, you’ll have a better idea of what scenes will need to be placed where.
 Add them to the outline.
 Flesh them out as much as you want—everything from where the action takes place to who is involved, even dialogue if you already know what you want your characters to say.
 Don’t worry about things making sense at this point, you’ll have time later to go back and highlight anything that feels out of place.
 Just focus on getting everything down so you can see it in front of you.

-Once your outline is complete, you’ll be free to start your first draft with the knowledge that if you falter, you can always turn back to the outline to see the big picture.
-As you begin writing, watch out for gaps in logic.
-Refer back to the outline, and update plot points and the timeline as you go along.
+Once your outline is complete, you’ll be free to start writing your first draft with the knowledge that if you falter, you can always turn back to the outline to see the big picture.
+As you begin the writing process, watch out for gaps in logic.
+Refer back to the outline, and update storylines, plot points, and the timeline as you go along.